MattyQ/jsonelements/README.md

 const element = new JSONElement(helloWorld);
 ```

-When you create a new `JSONElement`, the template you provide is passed to `ElementsJS.create()`, which returns the computed HTML element.
+When you create a new `JSONElement`, the template you provide is passed to `JSONElements.create()`, which returns the computed HTML element.

 ## JSONElement schema

-The JSONElement schema defines the format of the JSON template objects expected by the elements.js library.
+The JSONElement schema defines the format of the JSON template objects expected by the JSONElements library.

 The following properties are supported.
 Properties can be specified in any order.
 The only required property is `type`.